 We also have a givealittle page for donations.

 Thank you to all who have already made such valued contributions toward the long term preservation of the Daring.
+We look forward to hosting you at the Daring in the near future.

 The Daring is a carvel planked schooner built in Mangawhai in 1863 by the young Scottish boat builder Donald McInnes.
 She was launched for owners John Matheson and John Rattray on 1st September 1863 and moved to Canterbury then the Kaipara Harbour where she operated as a trader along the West Coast ports of the middle North Island.
 The original owners sold the Daring to David Kirkwood in early 1864.
 On the 1st of June 1864 the Daring stranded on the south side of the bar at Waikato Heads.
 She was reported to be a total wreck, but insurance of 500 pound enabled subsequent repair and re-floating.
 On 21st February 1865 the Daring was aground again in a controlled beaching after being caught in a strong wind on a lee shore.
 The skipper considered this the better option rather than risking loss of boat and life on the Kaipara Bar.
 It was this controlled beaching under anchors that has allowed the boat to be preserved in original state and makes her the most complete vessel of the time with many build features that vanished soon after when the coastal vessels changed to the popular flat bottomed scows.
 Relaunching into a constant surf over following days proved fruitless and the uninsured Daring was abandoned, in tact on the beach, on 9th March 1865.
 Presumably cargo, masts, spars, sails and light equipment were removed and reused.
 The boat became buried under the sand dunes where it appears to have remained covered until becoming exposed by receding sand dunes in early May 2018.
 On first emerging the boat appeared to be fully intact, however over subsequent months most of the decking timber has been removed and some of the beams, including the registration beam, have been souvenired by local beach goers or washed away by the relentless waves at each high tide.